 Break down your assessment into several basic areas, as follows.

-• Work experience.
-There are many dimensions to this element: your industry and company, your role overall, how you compare to accomplished peers, how fast you’ve advanced and/or how impressive your impact has been, and your leadership (formal and/or informal).
+There are many dimensions to the work experience element: your industry and company, your role overall, how you compare to accomplished peers, how fast you’ve advanced and/or how impressive your impact has been, and your leadership (formal and/or informal).
 What are your strengths in this area, and what are the weaknesses or challenges?
 A challenge might be, for example, that you’ve increased responsibility significantly but because you work for a “flat” company you don’t have promotions.
 Another challenge: You work in the tech side, so you have to illustrate your business knowledge and exposure.
 One more: You’re a successful consultant or financial analyst, but how do you differentiate yourself in this group?
 Strengths would be distinctive roles or industries, visibly rapid advancement, clear leadership.

-• Extracurriculars.
 At the least, extracurricular activities will round out your profile.
 At most, they will set you apart and give your application extra sparkle.
 They will be more important to some programs than to others.
 And the weight they have in any individual application will vary depending on the other factors, as adcoms review the applications holistically.

 With a clear understanding of your profile and your competitiveness, you can determine which schools are likely safeties, on-pars, and reaches.